--

 No. SWP projections depend on market returns, fund performance, and tax implications.
 These are only estimates to help with planning.

 It depends on withdrawal rate and returns.
-For example, a 6% annual withdrawal target is about β‚Ή50,000 per month before taxes and market variation effects.
+For example, 3.5% to 4% corresponds to about βΉ29,167 to βΉ33,333 per month in year one, before taxes and market variation effects.
+A 6% target (~βΉ50,000/month) is higher risk and needs stronger assumptions or spending flexibility.

 FD offers predictable returns, while SWP can provide potentially better long-term efficiency with market-linked growth.
 Suitability depends on risk tolerance, cash-flow certainty, and tax profile.